 Honorary members have courtesy appointments and are either not active participants or cannot, in the discretion of the Executive Committee, be expected to contribute at the Wigmore Club level.

 Law Board Executive Committee

-The Law Board is governed by an eight-member Executive Committee comprised of a Chair, two Vice Chairs, and five at-large Active members.
-The Law Board meets twice annually in Chicago.
+The Law Board is governed by an eight-member Executive Committee comprised of a Chair and seven at-large Active members.